-The areas we served were devastated by hurricane Mitch in 1998 and today 15 years later they are still feeling the effects of this natural disaster.
+The areas we served were devastated by hurricane Mitch in 1998 and today, 16 years later, they are still feeling the effects of this natural disaster.
 People are living in extreme poverty, suffering from malnutrition and disease.
-There are still over 1200 people, still living at the local dump.
-Many of the children living there were born and raised at the dump and know no other life!
-We also ventured inland and served an area at the base of an active volcano that had never seen any type of assistance.
-One of our days included travel by boat across the estruary bringing much needed help to the people.
-We held clinic on the beach surrounded by mangroves, local livestock and great people.
-HERO brought all of this support hoping to improve their lives and help them build more sustainable communities.
+There are more than 3,000 people still living at the local dump.
+Many of the children living there were born and raised at the dump and know no other way of life!
+We also ventured inland and served several farming communities that are far from any medical care.
+One of our days included travel by boat across the estruary bringing much needed help to the people in this isolated community.
+HERO brought all of this support hoping to improve their lives and to help them build more sustainable communities.

 wp_flash_img_show will display here (config: Nicaragua 2013)

 Who we are.

 HERO is a collaborative team of people wanting to make a difference and to give from their hearts.
-Some are health professionals, scientists, researchers, academics, engineers, and volunteer lay people.
+Some are health professionals, scientists, researchers, academics, engineers and volunteer lay people.
 Each offers a unique skill and a willingness to help.
-We are all dedicated to helping those less than fortunate than ourselves to create a healthier life in a more sustainable community hoping to preserve their cultures and alleviate human and animal suffering.
+We are all dedicated to helping those less fortunate than ourselves to create a healthier life in a more sustainable community hoping to preserve their cultures and alleviate human and animal suffering.

-Our organization was begun by a small group of people who wanted to “give back”.
-We were aware of our fortunate lives and of those far less fortunate than us.
+Our organization was begun by a small group of people who wanted to “give back.”
+We were aware of our fortunate lives and of those far less fortunate than ourselves.
 We began as a grassroots medical team that served in the remote mountains of Honduras.
 We are now comprised of a diverse group of volunteers which gives us the ability to serve more people in many more ways.
 Read more …